MicrosoftDocs/dynamics-365-ai/ai-docs/sales/work-predictive-lead-scoring.md

 ### Top reasons

 The most important reasons&mdash;both positive and negative&mdash;that affect the lead score are listed here.
-You can use these reasons to analyze how you might convert the lead into an opportunity.<!--Suggested-->
+You can use these reasons to analyze how you might convert the lead into an opportunity.

 > [!div class="mx-imgBorder"]
 > ![Predictive lead score top reasons](media/predictive-lead-scoring-widget-top-reasons.png "Predictive lead score top reasons")